drblythe/moonrabbit/README.md

     xx = permanently delete selected files (you will get a y/N prompt)
     r = refresh display
     H = toggle hidden files
-    ctrl+h = toggle hidden files (I have noticed this has not worked across all distros!)
+    ctrl+h = toggle hidden files (I have noticed this has not worked on all terminal emulators!)
     q = quit